 The target article did not report correlations between the base rates and the similarity rankings, likely because the question of interest was regarding whether individuals’ predictions (i.e., likelihood rankings) were more associated with prior probabilities (i.e., base rates) or with the representativeness of available evidence (i.e., similarity rankings).
 Yet, we thought it worthwhile to also test for the correlations between base rates and similarity rankings to see whether participants’ perception of representativeness matched up with the base rates as well.
-Therefore, we also conducted an additional analysis and for each of the six descriptions, we calculated the item-level correlation between the mean similarity ranking and mean base rates for each of the nine fields of specialization.
+Therefore, we also conducted an additional analysis and for each of the six descriptions, we calculated e) the item-level correlation between the mean similarity ranking and mean base rates for each of the nine fields of specialization.